SciMed/style-guide/README.md

 * Use `rake db:test:prepare` to update the schema of the test database.
 * Enforce default values in the migrations themselves instead of in the application layer.

-    ```Ruby
-    # bad - application enforced default value
-    def amount
-      self[:amount] or 0
-    end
-    ```

-    While enforcing table defaults only in Rails is suggested by many Rails developers it's an extremely brittle approach that leaves your data vulnerable to many application bugs.
-And you'll have to consider the fact that most non-trivial apps share a database with other applications, so imposing data integrity from the Rails app is impossible.

 * When writing constructive migrations (adding tables or columns), use the new Rails 3.1+ way of doing the migrations - use the `change` method instead of `up` and `down` methods.